 In guiding clients through the RLT therapy process, Clare works with clients by having truthful conversations that uncover the underlying issues that have resulted in boundaryless and/or distancing behaviour and that have created a need for repair in the relationship.

 She teaches positive strategies and tools, as well as effective communication skills to help each person get their needs met and become more compassionate and cherishing of their relationship.
-Clare is located in Toronto, Ont., Canada and currently offers virtual appointments for clients throughout Canada and internationally.

 The College of Registered Psychotherapists of Ontario (CRPO) regulates its registrants in the interest of protecting the public.